wiseman-timelord/Auto-CPP-Local/README.md

-# AutoGPT-CPPVulkan: A Fork and Remake of AutoGPT 1.3, the Autonomous LLM Experiment
+# AutoGPT-CPPVulkan: A Fork and Remake of AutoGPT 1.3.
-Status: Alpha - Do not use.

 ### DEVELOPMENT:
 - Check and update code relating to the .ENV.